mostafa-meerzad/automated-testing/Notes.md

 **Note**: why to import server-object this way:

-when ever we make a change to the code **jest** will run test tests once again causing the server to be called again without closing it from the previous call and that leads to an **exception** to happen, to prevent this from happening we import the **server-object** in the `beforeEach` method and closing it in `afterEach` method these methods take a call-back and executes it before or after each test-case.
+when ever we make a change to the code **jest** will run tests once again causing the server to be called again without closing it from the previous call and that leads to an **exception** to happen, to prevent this from happening we import the **server-object** in the `beforeEach` method and closing it in `afterEach` method these methods take a call-back and executes it before or after each test-case.

 **Note**: the other way